amorison/pipeline/README.md

 Both the client and server processes are designed as long running processes with low CPU- and memory-footprints.
 They are intended to run as daemons to process a large number of files over hours, days, or longer durations.

+You can set the `PIPELINE_LOG` environment variable to change the verbosity of logs.
+Accepted values in order of decreasing verbosity are:

+- `debug`: the most verbose level;
+- `info`: the default level;
+- `warn`: only show warnings;
+- `off`: disable logging.